pietervdvn/MapComplete/Docs/UserTests/2024-08-26 User Test Search.md

 > User searches for 'Roeselare', but the results are mostly 'Kanaal Roeselare'

 Failure: maybe dedup some results, and place e.g. cities higher?
 Is there a relevancy-metric included?
+(Fixed now)

+(In a different part of the user test, the user was asked to go to Ghent)
+> User types 'Gent' and presses enter
+> Gentstraat in Brugge pops up

+Failure: cities should have more priority

+> User swipes "back" to go to the previous location

+Failure: Should this work?
+TBD

 > "Fuck it, let's just type 'Saladette'